allegheny-college-cmpsc-480-fall-2020/course-materials/README.md

 |Friday                    |10:00 - 12:30 |
 |                          |14:45 - 16:00 |

+Consult my [office hours schedule](https://calendar.google.com/calendar/selfsched?sstoken=UUZhdGE0ampEVWhHfGRlZmF1bHR8MDAxZDc2Yjg3NTFhMjMwMjM4OWM5ZjE5ZmU5YTI4ODk&pli=1) to sign up for a 15-minute slot during any of the above times.

+If the above times do not work for your schedule, let me know -- we'll make alternate arrangements.

 ### Canonical course description

 An introduction to the technical and communication skills needed to design, implement, and publicly release innovative software.
 In addition to establishing connections with professionals in the software feld, students refine their writing abilities as they participate in online technical communities.
 During a weekly practical session, students use state-of-the-art tools to complete well-documented software that is useful to external collaborators, describing their systems through oral presentations and written documents featured on a web site.